hburgosrobles/protocols/sequence-tagged-gene-deletion.md

 ### Screen PCR

 In this section, you will perform PCR using the 1:10 culture dilutions harvested in the previous step as template with several oligo pairs that amplify different regions of the gene deletion to screen for the presence of the Erm<sup>R</sup>-cassette within the region of interest and the absence of the WT gene.
+I usually screen the three candidates obtained in the previous step.

 | Pair | Forward oligo | Reverse oligo |
 |-|-|-|